-Luxury 1 bedroom apartments have sprung up in River North, the New Eastside, and Streeterville neighborhoods.
+Luxury 1 bedroom apartments have sprung up in River North, Lakeshore East, West Loop, Loop and Streeterville neighborhoods.
 This reflects a trend of new developments near downtown that cater to renters who value proximity to work more than bulk square footage.
 This accounts for some of the higher-than-average rent for 1 bedroom apartments surrounding the Loop.

 The Chicago Loop itself is actually less expensive on average than neighborhoods immediately to the north, east and west of downtown.
 If being close to work while saving a bit on rent is an important factor in your apartment search, consider exploring apartments for rent in Chicago's Loop neighborhood, where the average monthly rent for 1 bedroom apartments was $2,110 in 2019.

-The most affordable neighborhoods from our analysis of 1-bedroom apartments include NW side communities of Portage Park and Albany Park, along with the far north side neighborhoods of Rogers Park and West Ridge.
+The most affordable neighborhoods from Domu's recent analysis of 1 bedroom apartments include NW side communities of Portage Park and Albany Park, along with the far north side neighborhoods of Rogers Park and West Ridge.
 The bottom line: if you work downtown and you’re looking to keep your monthly rent for a 1 bedroom apartment closer to $1,000, then you’ll have to factor in a bit of extra time to your commute living further from downtown Chicago.